alvinashcraft/speaking/2025/0130_NDCLondon/links.md

 ## Building a Native Application for Windows

-Which UI frameworkd should you choose?
+Which UI framework should you choose?

 ### Alvin Ashcraft's links